-33.2 Any driver whose car stops on the circuit during the qualifying session will not be permitted to take any further part in the session.
-Any car which stops on the circuit during the qualifying session, and which is returned to the pits before the end of the session, will be held in parc fermé until the end of the session.
+- 33.2 Any driver whose car stops on the circuit during the qualifying session will not be permitted to take any further part in the session.
+Any car which stops on the circuit during the qualifying session, and which is returned to the pits before the end of the session, will be held in parc fermé until the end of the session. - 33.3 At the end of qualifying practice the times achieved by each driver will be officially published.